Fillier scores 2, Canada beats US in women's hockey again - ExBulletin

 Fillier scores 2, Canada beats US in women’s hockey again

 HARTFORD, Conn.
-Amanda Kessel doesn’t panic after the United States women’s hockey team opened its pre-Olympic series with two consecutive losses to compete with Canada.
+(AP) Amanda Kessel is not panicking after the US women’s hockey team opened its pre-Olympic streak with two consecutive defeats against rival Canada.

-“I think this is the best our team has felt,” said Kessel, who scored the equalizing goal as the Americans rallied 2-0 before losing 3-2 on Monday night.
-“We really have something good going on in our dressing room.
-I’m really confident in our group and I really think things come together in our dressing room and it will show.”

-A good place to start is figuring out how to control Sarah Fillier from Canada.

 Sources